Mogao Caves: Dunhuang manuscripts

 The manuscripts from the Library Cave date from fifth century until early eleventh century when it was sealed.
 Up to 50,000 manuscripts may have been kept there, one of the greatest treasure troves of ancient documents found.
-While most of them are in Chinese, a large number of documents are in various other languages such as Tibetan, Uighur, Sanskrit, and Sogdian, including the then little-known Khotanese.
+While most of them are in Chinese, a large number of documents are in various other languages such as Tibetan, Uighur, Sanskrit, Avestan, and Sogdian, including the then little-known Khotanese.
 They may be old hemp paper scrolls in Chinese and many other languages, Tibetan pothis, and paintings on hemp, silk or paper.
 The subject matter of the great majority of the scrolls is Buddhist in nature, but it also covers a diverse material.
 Along with the expected Buddhist canonical works are original commentaries, apocryphal works, workbooks, books of prayers, Confucian works, Taoist works, Christian works, works from the Chinese government, administrative documents, anthologies, glossaries, dictionaries, and calligraphic exercises.

 Many of the manuscripts were previously unknown or thought lost, and the manuscripts provide a unique insight into the religious and secular matters of Northern China as well as other Central Asian kingdoms from the early periods up to the Tang and early Song dynasty.
 The manuscripts found in the Library Cave include the earliest dated printed book, the Diamond Sutra from 868, which was first translated from Sanskrit into Chinese in the fourth century.
 These scrolls also include manuscripts that ranged from the Christian Jingjiao Documents to the Dunhuang Go Manual and ancient music scores, as well as the image of the Chinese astronomy Dunhuang map.
 These scrolls chronicle the development of Buddhism in China, record the political and cultural life of the time, and provide documentation of mundane secular matters that gives a rare glimpse into the lives of ordinary people of these eras.